Sylvester Stallone’s Rocky III is great for many reason, but mostly for Mr. T.

 Mr. T’s career in the public eye absolutely skyrocketed after Rocky III, “I pity the fool” is, to this day, a quote that goes down in action movie history.
 (And was never actually used in the A-Team) Mr. T would become beloved by children the world over for his no nonsense attitude, aspirational moral code and huge presence on screen.
 Rocky III may have cemented the legend of the Rocky franchise but it gave birth to the myth that is Mr. T.

 Where does Rocky 3 stack up on your ultimate franchise list?
-Let us know in the comments or on our Facebook page!
+Let us know in the comments!